james/london-decom-membership/README.md

 In your Plausible analytics account, from the logged in page, click `add website`, fill in the data for the site e.g `members.londondecom.org` and you are done!
 Once the site is live and analytics are enabled it will start recording!

+### REDIS_URL & REDIS_PORT

+Add these values to enable the REDIS caching, by default we don't do any caching on test and production, but in dev, you can enable caching (in memory) by running `rails dev:cache` to toggle local caching.

 ## Making admin users